Bellocq Tea Atelier

 Thanks to Cameron for sending this one along!

-Hmm.
-The good news is that I don’t really get any floral from the rose petal.
-The base mixes well with the flavours, but it may be just a touch clove and anise-heavy and that covers some other flavours that may have had a chance to balance the blend.
+The steeped scent is really lovely – like a freshly baked holiday baked good.
+The base mixes well with the flavours, but is a touch clove and anise-heavy, covering some other flavours that may have had a chance to balance the blend.
 The tea overall seems quite thick and malty.
 It is reminiscent of a baked good with just a bit too much spice.

 Preparation